Varija22/3-A/README.md

 14.End the program.

 Conclusion: The program was successfully implemented to calculate the average of five subject marks and assign the appropriate grade.
 It demonstrates the use of arithmetic operations, conditional logic, and input-output handling in C++.

+PROGRAM 2
+Aim:
+To write a C++ program that takes the coordinates of a point (x, y) and determines whether the point lies in a specific quadrant, on the X-axis, Y-axis, or at the origin.

+Tools Used:
+Programiz
+Visual Studio Code
+Theory:
+In the Cartesian coordinate system, the location of a point is determined using two values: the x-coordinate (horizontal) and the y-coordinate (vertical).
+The position of a point can fall into one of the four quadrants, on the X or Y axis, or at the origin.

+1st Quadrant: x > 0, y > 0

+2nd Quadrant: x < 0, y > 0

+3rd Quadrant: x < 0, y < 0

+4th Quadrant: x > 0, y < 0

+X-axis: y = 0 and x ≠ 0

+Y-axis: x = 0 and y ≠ 0

+Origin: x = 0 and y = 0

+Algorithm:

+1.Start the program.

+2.Declare two integer variables for x and y coordinates.

+3.Take user input for x and y.

+4.Use if-else conditions to check the location:

+5.If both x and y are 0 → Origin

+6.If x > 0 and y > 0 → 1st Quadrant

+7.If x < 0 and y > 0 → 2nd Quadrant

+8.If x < 0 and y < 0 → 3rd Quadrant

+9.If x > 0 and y < 0 → 4th Quadrant

+10.If x = 0 and y ≠ 0 → Y-axis

+11.If y = 0 and x ≠ 0 → X-axis

+12.Display the result.

+13.End the program.

+Conclusion:
+The program was successfully executed to determine the location of a point in the 2D coordinate plane.
+It uses conditional logic to handle all possible positions of the point based on user input.